WinVector/wrapr/extras/bquote.md

         git-svn-id: https://svn.r-project.org/R/trunk@25744 00db46b3-68df-0310-9c12-caf00c1e9a41

-`R`'s syntax is different, so `R` uses the notation "<code>.(NAME)</code>" instead of "<code>\`NAME</code>", but the concepts are related to the back-tick or quasi-quotation ideas discussed in the Bawden paper. `bquote()` is an under-appreciated tool.
+`R`'s syntax is different than `Lisp`'s, so `R` uses the notation "<code>.(NAME)</code>" instead of "<code>\`NAME</code>".
+But the concepts are related to the back-tick or quasi-quotation ideas discussed in the Bawden paper. `bquote()` is an under-appreciated tool.
 We can jump forward a bit to one of our conclusions: `bquote()` is a great solution for most "convert a name-capturing interface to a value oriented interface" tasks.

 `bquote()` has a fairly concise description (from `help(bquote)`):

 > An analogue of the <code>Lisp</code> backquote macro. bquote quotes its argument except that terms wrapped in .() are evaluated in the specified <code>where</code> environment.

 We can demonstrate the idea as follows.
-First we can use `bquote()` to quote a user supplied expression, preventing its execution.
+Suppose we want to build up a simple expression that checks if a given variable is `5` or not, but we want to take the variable name in from another variable.
+This is easy to solve, but a good example for `bquote()`.
+First we use `bquote()` to quote a user supplied expression, preventing its execution.

 ``` r
 x <- 7